Sustainable Toothpastes: Hello Vs. Tom's Of Maine

 Review of Hello Products

 Disclosure: We received complimentary Hello products.
-Our opinions are completely honest and our own.
+Our thoughts and opinions are completely honest and our own.
+This post contains affiliate links.
+Please read our full disclaimer.

 I remember the first time I used Tom's of Maine toothpaste - I thought it was gross, kind of salty and tasted like baking soda.
 I doubt those thoughts will cross anyone's mind when using Hello toothpaste, even if they've been using standard overly sweet toothpaste.